killitofx/Blockzilla/CONTRIBUTING.md

 :three: Untick the "Allow Acceptable Ads" checkbox.

-:bulb: **Still seeing some unblocked ads while using Blockzilla?** This is because in some cases I can't have access to certain websites to create ad blocking filters due to those websites having regional/country specific restrictions or require a login account (webmail, social media, etc.).
+:grey_exclamation: **Still seeing some unblocked ads while using Blockzilla?** This is because in some cases I can't have access to certain websites to create ad blocking filters due to those websites having regional/country specific restrictions or require a login account (webmail, social media, etc.).

 ###### Recommended Links: